 Cast iron teapots, called Tetsu Kyūsu in Japan, have an enamel coating on the inside.
 The enamel helps inhibit rust and makes the teapots easy to clean.

-Because of the enamel lining, you cannot use a cast iron teapot on a heating element to boil water.
-As the lining might get damaged.
-These types of teapots are used to steep or brew tea.
+Because of the enamel lining, you cannot use a cast iron teapot on a heating element to boil water, as the lining might get damaged.
+These types of teapots are for steeping or brewing tea.
 Most come with a stainless steel infuser that conveniently holds tea leaves and can easily be removed for cleaning.

 Teapots are super easy to use, but I’ve written a step-by-step guide if you are interested.

 The use of cast iron bowls in winter remains popular.
-And the Japanese often make seasonal dishes such as Nabe and Sukiyaki in cast iron.
-However, summer barbecuing is also popular, and using an old-fashioned skillet is a good choice.
+The Japanese often make seasonal dishes such as Nabe and Sukiyaki in cast iron.
+However, summer barbecuing is also popular, and an old-fashioned skillet is a good choice.

 Cast ironware offers a variety of benefits compared to other materials.
 Here are some of the reasons to purchase Japanese cast iron.